JohnstonLiu/about/README.md

-#bruh
+#shrug
 -----
-lol resume go brrr
+lol css nowhere to be found